lxm11r/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Solutionguide/00-Getting-started-solution.md

 ## Task 1: Set up an Azure Container Registry with admin account

+First, you have to create a [Resource Group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-cli)

-To create a Container Registry there are multiple options like the Azure portal or the Azure CLI.
-To do it with the CLI use the following code:
+The second step is to create a Container Registry.
+There are multiple options to achieve this, e.g. via the Azure portal or using the Azure CLI.
+In this challenge will use the Azure CLI:

 ```
 az acr create `